Exploring Clare and Limerick from Bunratty Castle Gardens

 Doolin is lively village on the coast and perfect for enjoying the sea view with a meal or listening to live Irish music.
 Doolin Pier is also where you can get tickets for a visit to the Aran Islands on Doolin2Aran Ferries: https://www.doolin2aranferries.com/.

 The Aran Island are made up of three islands and worth a visit.
 Be sure to include the tour that visits the Cliffs of Moher on the return journey for close look at a puffin colony, the stunning cliffs and a spectacular day out!

-The Cliffs of Moher are fabulous for a walk and photo taking opportunities, there are some walks nearby and the parking lot is free after 7pm in the summer months and 6pm in the winter.
-There is a cheaper car park near the visitor centre about 300 meters from the Cliffs of Moher – to find ‘Guerin’s Path’ take the little road on your right to the end!
+The Cliffs of Moher are fabulous for a walk and photo taking opportunities.
+The parking lot is free after 7 pm in the summer months and 6 pm in the winter.
+There is a cheaper car park near the visitor centre about 300 meters from the Cliffs of Moher.
+To find ‘Guerin’s Path’ take the little road on your right to the end!
 It is an amazing to see a sunset up there! https://www.cliffsofmoher.ie/

-Another great activity to do in the Burren is to take the park and ride shuttle bus from Doolin up to the Cliffs of Moher and walk back to Doolin with the sound of the ocean in your ears!
-A favorite thing for locals and visitors alike is to get Doolin Café to pack a picnic for you to enjoy on the cliffs!
+Another great activity to do is to take the park and ride shuttle bus from Doolin up to the Cliffs of Moher and walk back to Doolin with the sound of the ocean in your ears!
+A favorite thing for locals and visitors alike is to have Doolin Café pack a picnic for you to enjoy on the cliffs!